MoinSebi/gfa2bin/README.md

 Split a single plink file (bed, bim, fam), into multiple parts of the same size.
 This might be prefered if the testing data set is very big and performing GWAS takes a lot of time and multiprocessing not is possible.

 #### Merge
 Merging multiple plink files back together.
 Either from the above computation or any other splitting operation.
-Entries in all input files, must be in same sample order (similar fam order and names).
+Samples in all input files, must be in same order (similar fam order and names).
+Input is file of name of all bed files (fam and bim should have the same prefix).

 ### View